 On the other hand, infections can cause sudden weight loss.
 And Tremfya can increase the risk of infections, including tuberculosis, which can cause severe weight loss.

-If you experience weight loss while taking Tremfya, talk with your doctor or pharmacist.
-They can check to see what may be causing your weight loss and help you maintain a body weight that’s healthy for you.
+If you experience weight loss while using Tremfya, talk with your doctor or pharmacist.
+They can help determine the cause of your weight loss and help you maintain a body weight that is healthy for you.

 Should I expect hair loss during treatment with Tremfya?